 Severe crowding: dental veneers ( with indirect porcelain veneers preferably after some type of orthodontics)and short term orthodontic treatment (including CFast and 6 Month Smiles) or conventional orthodontics.

-Complex crowding occurs whe there is a combination of moderate or severe crowding with either other issues such gaps between teeth, bite issues ( with large overjet or overbite), narrow smiles and structural teeth issues.
-In their case the treatment is also complex.
+Complex crowding occurs where there is a combination of moderate or severe crowding with either other issues such gaps between teeth, bite issues ( with large overjet or overbite), narrow smiles and structural teeth issues.
+In this case the treatment is also complex.

 The treatment of crooked teeth is often for cosmetic reasons but can improve the ease of cleaning thus helping reduce potential gum issuers and decay.

 To understand the ideal method of treatment for each patient it is best to sasses the structural health of the teeth, the bite, the appearance with a clinical examination, photographs, models and appropriate radiographs.

 Scroll down to see before and after photos of crooked teeth after braces or click here.